Win a placement with Enterprise Rent-A-Car as Management Undergraduate of the Year

 - Think about how you identified problems and took steps to act on or avoid them.

-Describe your university achievements so far outside of academia – eg your extracurricular activities, working while at university, sports volunteering
+How to describe your university achievements so far outside of academia

 This question gives you the opportunity to provide further evidence of your skills and suitability for the internship.
 Note that the question asks you for your ‘achievements’, which means that you should base your answer around specific occasions/events/tasks that you have accomplished outside of academic life: signing up to a student society wouldn’t necessarily be termed as an achievement, but being part of the team on a stand at a freshers’ fair, personally signing up 50 new members, would be.
 Having a part-time job as a retailer wouldn’t necessarily be thought of as an achievement, but serving double the number of people you’d usually serve in a day within an acceptable timeframe and with good customer service would be.